Secondary Asbestos Exposure and Mesothelioma

 Cars

 The same is true of cars.
-A worker might change and shower immediately at home, but they can still transfer the fibers to the interior of a vehicle.
+Workers might change and shower immediately at home, but they can still transfer the fibers to the interior of a vehicle.
 Anyone else using the car can then be exposed.

 Does Secondhand Asbestos Exposure Cause Mesothelioma?